MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab02_Canvas_App_2.md

    Set(Visit, LookUp(Visits, Code = textCode.Text));
    ```

-   When a user clicks this button, the Actual End will be set to the current date and time, the Status of the Visit record will be set to Inactive, and the data will refresh.
+   When a user clicks this button, the Actual End will be set to the current date and time, the Status of the Visit will be set to Inactive, and the data will refresh.

 5. To preserve work in progress, click **File** then click **Save**.
 Use the **Back** arrow to return to the app.